nghiango1/hello/javascript/install/README.md

 Install javascript LSP - Only option is typescript-lsp
 - Install typescript LSP using Mason (neovim)

         ◍ typescript-language-server tsserver, tsserver

 - Enable typescript type check in javascript file with this in the top of the file
     ```js
     // @ts-check
     ```
 - Or even better, set up `jsconfig.json`, which is config file for typescipt-lsp for javascript project, which persitance on all project file.
-Set checkJs flag to `true` to Enable type checking on JavaScript files.
+Set `checkJs` flag to `true` to Enable type checking on JavaScript files.
     ```json
     "compilerOptions": {
         "checkJs": true,
     }
     ```
-- ES6 and we have module support directly inside javascript, which is greate
+- ES6 and we have module support directly inside javascript, which is great
     - To have LSP support module import, export with ES6 JS module, config
         ```json
         "compilerOptions": {
             "moduleResolution": "classic",
         }
         ```
-        This make sure we have `./src/index.js` a like for import to work
+        This make sure we have `./src/index.mjs` a like for import to work
     - Readmore at [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)

-Adding `jsdoc` eslint enforce (which will get fix when it not work anymore)
+    - Use special extension for module javascript file `*.mjs` so LSP can work perfectly

+Adding `jsdoc` eslint enforce style guide have two option: Plugin base (recommend), or Native base
-- Install `jsdoc`
+- (Recommend) Install `jsdoc` plugin for eslint
     ```sh
     npm install --save-dev eslint-plugin-jsdoc
     ```

-- Ass plugin jsdoc for auto Jsdoc LSP
-    ```
+    and add it to eslint config

+    ```json
     "extends": [
         "plugin:jsdoc/recommended-error"
     ],
     ```

-- Force eslint to require `jsdoc` in file by adding these comment on top of the file
+- (Optional) Enable `eslint` built-in support for `jsdoc` in file by adding these comment on top of the file (this is said to be deprecated eslint document and may not work in future update)
     ```js
     /* eslint "require-jsdoc": ["error", {
         "require": {